“I have learned how to control my feelings better. RULER has helped me to think more positive things in life. It has made me a kinder person.”

 $100,000 per year (for 3-5 years) to Yale University in targeted operating support for the implementation of RULER in the Bridgeport Public Schools.

-Collaboration with Child Trends in the design, use, implementation, and refinement of the instrument that Child Trends is developing to measure and monitor four essential life skills in a performance management setting.
+Collaboration with Child Trends in the design, use, implementation, and refinement of the instrument that Child Trends developed to measure and monitor five social and emotional skills in a performance management setting.